 ... and three cats and two chinchillas.
 Never a dull moment!

 My hobbies are singing (of course), reading, writing/embroidery/quilting/sewing/jigsaw puzzles and camping.

 Singing has always been a very big part of my life.
-I grew up with classical, folk and pop music...learned to play the guitar...and shook a mean tambourine.
+I grew up with classical, folk and pop music...learned to play the guitar...and cam shake a mean tambourine.
 I sang in choir in junior high school, high school, church choirs, and, in "The Messiah", for seven years, with the Augustana College choir.
+It was always exciting to hear the soloists, who came from all over the country.
 I, also, sang professionally in my area until my health took a dive eight years ago.

 MY STORY...STAGE FRIGHT...